PaulKinlan/paul.kinlan.me/content/2106-12-28-whither-flash.markdown

   [WebKit](https://bugs.webkit.org/show_bug.cgi?id=146746) although Safari is still a massive unknown.
-* Media Streaming &mdash; The platform has MSE (Media Source Extensions) which is supported by Edge, Chrome, Safari and Firefox and mobile platforms have support for HTTP Live Streaming.
+* Media Streaming &mdash; The platform has MSE (Media Source Extensions) which is supported by Edge, Chrome, Safari (but not iOS) and Firefox and mobile platforms have support for HTTP Live Streaming.
+MP4/H.264 are broadly supported across all platforms.
+* DRM for Media Streaming &mdash; Is in all major desktop platforms via Encrypted Media Extensions, and on most mobile platforms with the exception of Safari which supports Fairplay via HTTP Live Streaming.
 * Clipboard Access &mdash; the ability to copy content on to the clipboard is now ubiquitous on the web platform as of 2016.
 * Font access &mdash; you can't get a list of the installed fonts on a users